ktindiana/operational-sep/README.md

 This code was developed in support of the SHINE 2019 SEP modeling challenge session to assist SEP modelers to calculate and report the quantities calculated in this code.

+The code calculates:
+- Start Time when thresholds are crossed: >10 MeV exceeds 10 pfu; >100 MeV exceeds 1 pfu
+- End Time: when flux falls below 0.85 x threshold values
+- Peak Flux for >10 MeV, >100 MeV: Maximum flux value between the start and end times; no attempt to differentiate between initial peak and ESP
+- Time of Peak Flux for >10 MeV, >100 MeV
+- Duration >10 MeV, >100 MeV; end time - start time
+- Event fluence (total integrated event intensity) for >10 MeV, >100 MeV in cm-2
+- Event fluence spectrum
+- Plots of time profile for >10 MeV, >100 MeV and fluence spectrum

 ## Run code from command line as, e.g.:
 python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot --DetectPreviousEvent